Asabeneh/30-Days-Of-Python/26_Day/26_python_web.md

 {% endblock %}
 ```

-Request methods, there are different request methods(GET, POST, PUT, DELETE) are the common request methods which allow us to do CRUD(Create Read Update Delete) operation.
+Request methods: there are different request methods(GET, POST, PUT, DELETE) - these are the common request methods which allow us to do CRUD(Create Read Update Delete) operations.

-In the post, route we will use GET and POST method alternative depending on the type of request, check how it looks in the code below.
-The request method is a function to handle request methods and also to access form data.
+In the post route we will use GET and POST methods, depending on the type of request.
+Check how it looks in the code written below.
+The request methods are functions to handle and access form data.

 app.py

 ```py